top of page

 Why does The Macallan define itself as a 'Highland Single Malt', although the distillery is in the heart of Speyside?
 No one knows for sure, but some say it's because the powerful character of The Macallan single malt differentiate it from some of the lighter spirits found in its Speyside cousins.

 Things proceeded at a leisurely pace over the next few decades, with The Macallan producing whisky for use mainly for the burgeoning blend market.
-However, over these years, The Macallan's whisky makers were laying down some of the world's finest single malt to mature in exceptional casks, waiting to be discovered (including a cask filled in 1926, which was destined to end up in the world's most expensive whisky sold 60 years later for $2 Million).
+However, over these years, The Macallan's whisky makers were laying down some of the world's finest single malt to mature in exceptional casks, waiting to be discovered (including a cask filled in 1926, which was destined to end up in the world's most expensive whisky sold 60 years later for 1,588,057 GBP).

 Things were about to change forever at The Macallan.